 Fold the rectangle in half and seam up the side to form a tube.
 Cinch one side closed.
 Fill with stuffing and cinch the other side close.
 Dab a little glue in the middle and insert the stick.
 Cut out some leaves out of leather and glue them next to the stick.
 To finish it off, tie some twine or string around the “stem”.

-I hope you enjoyed making the Chunky Ribbed Pumpkin!
+I hope you enjoy this ribbed pumpkin crochet pattern!
 Be sure to tag me on Instagram (@stitchberryblog) with your pumpkin, I would love to see it